 Standard 30 amp electrical outlet have a three pole 4 wire grounding system.
-This system requires two center two pole to three pole combinations for each service, 30 amp and 120/240.
-This is know as a single phase 120/240 volt outlet or 120/240, the three pole socket must match the appropriate phase. (turn-out of phase).
+This system requires two center two pole to three pole combinations for each service outlet, 30 amp and 120/240.
+This is know as a single phase 120/240 volt outlet or 120/240, the 4 pole socket must match the appropriate colors.

 The wire must be 10/3 nmd90 type, romex or armored cable for the approximate installation type .